panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 ![Queue Data Structure](./images/queue-12.svg)

-From a higher-point of view, the queue is the data structure that lets a slow precessor (e.g. a check-in desk at the airport) process one item at a time
+From a higher-point of view, the queue is the data structure that lets you process items, one at a time, in the same order they come in.

 ## 2. The operations on queues

 The queue supports 2 main operations: enqueue and dequeue.
 Additionally, you might find it useful to have the peek and length operations.